The epic adventures of John Barlowe, alchemist and spy-for-hire

 Actually, I very much doubt that my Uncle would say that at all.
 An extremely learned man, a graduate of Oxford like myself, he would certainly know all about badgers.
 And he was a man of action, a spy-for-hire who had served in some of Europe’s elite fighting forces and then invited me to join the same secret society that had trained him in the martial and alchemical arts.
 But he was too much of a gentleman to say anything as droll as “badger up.”
 His loss, I thought as I walked back from the shore of the lake to my tent.

-Experience the thrilling conclusion of The Chronicles of Captain John Barlowe with Volume 3: The Battle for the Barbari Coast.
+Experience the thrilling conclusion in The Battle for the Barbari Coast.

 In this finale to the trilogy, Barlowe confronts his past and future in a struggle for control of the Barbari Coast, the heart of the Isla de Califia.